What ‘Local Water Done Well’ means for us

 Because of our past and ongoing investment in our water assets, we're positioned well for the future.
 A 2018 Auditor-General’s report, Managing the supply of and demand for drinking water, found we're setting a good example with our future-focused approach to supplying drinking water.

-The need for a referendum
+No need for a referendum

 When we started the water meters discussion in 2011, our community expressed strong concern that water metering was a step towards privatisation and that Council could lose control of its water services.
 In recognition of this concern, we updated our standing orders at that time to say that any changes to the ownership, governance, or management of the district’s water assets or services must be backed by a 75% majority of councillors and their decision should be informed by a (non-binding) referendum of the community.

-Under the in-house scenario (option 1) our water assets, liabilities and operations would remain directly owned and managed by Council.
+Under the in-house scenario (option 1) our water assets, liabilities and operations remain directly owned and managed by Council.
 Under the scenario of a joint water organisation (option 2), we would be transferring our water assets and liabilities, including water-related debt, to a council-owned organisation.

 - WRWSDP Regional Report 4 October 2024 [PDF 2.31 MB]